Insights | Practical leadership and team thinking

 3. Reframe the Struggles

-For example, someone strong in Strategic Thinking might feel drained when bogged down in short-term admin.
+Sometimes our strengths show up as frustrations when they’re underused or misdirected.
+For example, someone who's naturally drawn to the bigger picture and long-term thinking might feel drained when bogged down in the short-term admin.
 Recognising this helps shift your focus and create more energising work.

 Real-World Strengths in Action

-A team leader noticed how her strength in Empathy allowed her to pick up on team fatigue early - before burnout set in.
+In a university setting: a team leader noticed how her natural ability to read the room and pick up on how others were feeling allowed her to spot team fatigue early, before burnout set in.
 By naming it, she felt more confident in advocating for reflection time and support.

 Why This Question Really Matters